Jan spoke at the Homes 2018 event at Olympia on Wednesday 28 November 2018. The subject was;

 If funds are not immediately available to install a suppression system in every home, then able bodied residents could be offered small fire extinguishers that can be used in any fire (unlike the complicated ones seen in offices and other public places) and/or smoke hoods.
 I am aware that fire service advice is to “get out” when a fire is discovered, but the English Housing Survey found that during 2016-17 fire services only attended 25% of the 332,000 fires during that period.

-And then there’s the option of a building alarm system (now recommended in the Grenfell Phase 1 Report) that could be linked with all residences that would only be used by the fire service incident commander to evacuate the building floor by floor.
+And then there’s the option of a building alarm system that can be linked with all residences that would only be used by the fire service incident commander to evacuate the building floor by floor.

 Of course, there should be a Premises Information Box containing building plans and Personal Emergency Evacuation Plans (PEEPs) for mobility restricted residents.
 In addition, it should also contain the details of the nearest community centre that can act as a temporary refuge in the event of the evacuation, together with details of keyholders.